Twoeme/Churn_IBM_take/README.md

 # ChurnGuard (IBM Telco) — Churn_IBM_take

-Predict customer churn risk (30–90 days proxy) and translate it into estimated revenue impact, aligned with `RPD_Churn.md`.
+Predict customer churn risk (30–90 days proxy) and translate it into estimated revenue impact.

 ## What you get